smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 While the Services tabs and Flow tab provides some great insight into what's running in a specific slice and you'd be able to use that information to quickly determine what services are running in it and what services it is consuming, the Recommended Firewall Rules are the real actionable results.

-{caption: "Recommended Firewall Rules grouped by Application"}
+{caption: "Recommended Firewall Rules grouped by Application", width: "70%"}
 ![](images/image13.png)

 These firewall rules are what you need to enable micro-segmentation for the workloads inside the slice.